orra-dev/orra/docs/monitoring-with-webhooks.md

 orra webhooks add https://your-webhook-endpoint.com/orra-notifications
 ```

+Add as many webhooks as you like for your project.

 ### Configuring Compensation Failure Webhooks

 Compensation failure webhooks are managed separately to allow for dedicated handling of these critical events: